 None of us are alone.

-A FOI request to the Department of Work and Pensions yielded a response showing that people having their claim for Employment Support Allowance (ESA) stopped, between October 2010 and November 2011, with a recorded date of death within six weeks of that claim ceasing, who were until recently claiming Incapacity Benefit, totalled 310.
+A FOI request to the Department for Work and Pensions showed that people having their claim for Employment Support Allowance (ESA) stopped, between October 2010 and November 2011, with a recorded date of death within six weeks of that claim ceasing, who were until recently claiming Incapacity Benefit, totalled 310.
 Between January and November 2011, those having their ESA claim ended, with a recorded date of death within six weeks of that claim ending totalled 10,600.

 Bearing in mind that those who were successfully migrated to ESA from IB were assessed and deemed unfit for work, (under a different assessment process, originally) one would expect that the death rates would be similar to those who have only ever claimed ESA.
 This is very clearly not the case.

-The horrific, unforgivable, substantial and significant quantifiable increase in deaths over this period coincides with the Government’s totalitarian styled rapid-fire legislation of the Reforms, in the face of protest, horror, disbelief, fear and mass opposition.
+The unforgivable, substantial and significant quantifiable increase in deaths over this period coincides with the Government’s almost totalitarian styled rapid-fire legislation of the “Reforms”, in the face of protest, horror, disbelief, fear and mass opposition.
 The Tories cited “financial privilege” to trample over opposition, and drown out the voices of protest.
 Those protesting and challenging this Bill notably included many from the House of Lords.